 - You may want to include an annotation or memo when you encounter an interesting example or your own notes for a particular code.

-- Annotations and memo can be based on the ‘trigger text’, which contains all the text in a document or a partial portion of text in a document.
+- Annotations and memos can be based on the "trigger text", which contains all the text in a document or just a portion of the text in a document.

-- Coders can select to add annotations for a document.
+- Coders can selectively add annotations for a document.

 How to Become a Good Coder

 - READ THIS DOCUMENT: https://texifter.zendesk.com/hc/en-us/articles/200712245-Intro-to-the-DiscoverText-interface

 - Make sure you read and understand instructions clearly before you start coding a data set.

 - Ensure that you understand the definition and description of each code to avoid misusing the codes.